PyLav/PyLav/README.md

 - Player state persistence
     - Upon library state being shutdown all player states are saved and restored on library startup
 - History of played tracks available for players
+- RadioBrowser.org API to retrieve radio stations available for players
-- M3U, PLS and PYLAV text file parser to convert contents into a playlist
+- M3U, PLS and PYLAV text file parser to convert contents into a playlist (p.s.
+Lavalink must support the format/coded of files still)

 Installation